L0laapk3/blog/src/routes/(blog)/former/+page.md

 ---
-title: 'Solving Former fast'
+title: 'Solving Former <em>fast</em>'
 description: 'A high-level view of features and pricing from the newest and best online text to speech generators on the market'
 date: '2024-11-30'
 featured: true
 ---

-## Current state of text to speech AI voice generators
+# Current state of text to speech AI voice generators

 Text to speech technology, also known as speech synthesis, is software that converts written text into spoken words.